Martin Hořický

 General Regulations and Standards

-At a time of growing digital dependence and increasing cyber threats, the European Union revised the Network and Information Security Directive, giving rise to the NIS Directive2.
+At a time of growing digital dependence and increasing cyber threats, the European Union revised the Network and Information Security Directive, giving rise to the directive NIS2.

 This Directive, which will become part of national legislation across the European Union by October 2024 at the latest, brings new rules and requirements for companies and organisations.